michelmbem/DrawioCodeGenerator/README.md

 ## About this fork

 This is a fork of the https://github.com/Daandelange/DrawioCodeGenerator repository.<br>
-It brings the following noticeable improvements:
+It brings the following notable improvements:

-1. A [wxPython](https://wxpython.org/) based GUI for an enhanced user experience.
+1. A GUI based on [wxPython](https://wxpython.org/) for an enhanced user experience.
-2. The original Java and TypeScript code generators were extended with new functionalities.
+2. The original Java and TypeScript code generators have been extended with new features.
-3. New code generators were added for C#, C++, Python, PHP and SQL with the same level of functionalities than the initial ones.
+3. New code generators have been added for C#, C++, Python, PHP and SQL with the same level of functionality as the original ones.
-4. The generated xml and json documents are no more stored in files but displayed on the GUI.
+4. Generated xml and json documents are no longer stored in files but displayed on the GUI.
-5. Abstract classes can either be identified by a name in italics or by an **\<\<abstract\>\>** stereotype besides their name.
+5. Abstract classes can be identified either by an italicized name or by a **\<\<abstract\>\>** stereotype applied to their name.
-6. The **\<\<enum\>\>** and **\<\<enumeration\>\>** stereotypes indicate that a class is in fact an enumeration.
+6. The **\<\<enum\>\>** and **\<\<enumeration\>\>** stereotypes indicate that a class is actually an enumeration.
-7. A default value can be defined for a property if the property's definition ends with a _" = default_value"_ string, which is very practical for enumeration's members.
+7. A default value can be set for a property if the property definition ends with a string of the form _" = default_value"_, which is very convenient for enumeration members.
-8. Class attributes can also have constraints attached to them.
-Those constraints should be listed between curved braces to the right of the attribute's definition. **e.g.**: `-customer_id: int {id}` or `+getTotalCount(): int {static}`.
-The recognized constraints are listed in one of the tables bellow
+8. It is also possible to attach constraints to class attributes.
+These must appear in curly braces to the right of the attribute definition. **e.g.**: `-customer_id : int {id}` or `+getTotalCount() : int {static}`.
+The recognized constraints are listed in one of the tables below
-9. Code generators can produce a **package** or **namespace** directive if required.
-They will also automatically generate an **import**<br>(**using** or **#include** or **require_once**) directive for any symbol that the class being generated depends on.
+9. Code generators can produce a **package** or **namespace** directive if needed.
+They will also automatically generate an **import** (or **using** or **#include** or **require_once**) directive for any symbol that the generated class depends on.
-10. Users can define additional module and/or symbols to import in their class headers through a configuration dialog.
+10. Users can define additional modules and/or symbols to import into their class headers via the configuration dialog.
-11. If required code generators can also produce other members like accessors (in the form of encapsulated properties or getter/setter pairs), a default constructor, a fully parameterized constructor and overrides for the _equals_, _hashCode_ and _toString_ methods in languages that support those features.
+11. If necessary, code generators can produce other class members such as accessors (in the form of wrapped properties or getter/setter pairs), a default constructor, a fully parameterized constructor, and overrides for the _equals_, _hashCode_, and _toString_ methods in languages ​​that support these features.
-12. Each code generator supports a set of specific options (like using _Lombok_ and/or _JPA_ annotations for the Java code generator or specifying a SQL dialect for the SQL code generator).
+12. Each code generator supports a specific set of options (such as using the _Lombok_ and/or _JPA_ annotations for the Java code generator or specifying a SQL dialect for the SQL code generator).
-13. The program recognizes a set of pseudo data types that can be mapped to equivalent data types in each of the target languages.
-They are listed in one of the tables bellow.
+13. The program recognizes a set of pseudo-data types that can be mapped to equivalent data types in each of the target languages.
+These are listed in one of the tables below.

 ## Recognized symbols